Statistical Inference for Generative Model Comparison: Introduction

 \section{Introduction}

-Generative models have achieved remarkable success across a wide range of applications, demonstrating their versatility in areas such as image synthesis, natural language processing, and scientific discovery \cite{achiam2023gpt, goodfellow2014generative, van2016wavenet, karras2020analyzing}.
+Generative models have achieved remarkable success across a wide range of applications, demonstrating their versatility in areas such as image synthesis, natural language processing, and scientific discovery \citep{achiam2023gpt, goodfellow2014generative, van2016wavenet, karras2020analyzing}.
 As the number of generative models continues to grow rapidly, practitioners increasingly face the challenge of selecting the most appropriate model.
 This underscores the need for principled methods of performance evaluation and model comparison.

 Despite the advances in model development, approaches for assessing and comparing generative models remain relatively underexplored.
 One class of evaluation methods rely on human judgment, which are inherently subjective and difficult to scale.
-An alternative line of methods use standardized benchmark tests \cite{liu2024deepseek, gallifant2024peer} (such as AIME 2024 and MATH 500), which are limited to output types for which such benchmark tests exist.
-In addition, various quantitative metrics have been proposed for different types of generated outputs, such as Wasserstein distance based metric (e.g., Fr\'echet Inception Distance, FID) for images and perplexity for texts.
-However, these metrics lack uncertainty quantification, making it difficult to determine whether observed differences reflect true performance gaps or arise solely from variability of the test sample.
+An alternative line of methods use standardized benchmark tests \citep{liu2024deepseek, gallifant2024peer} (such as AIME 2024 and MATH 500), which are limited to output types for which such benchmark tests exist.
+In addition, various quantitative metrics have been proposed for different types of generated outputs, such as Wasserstein distance-based metric (e.g., Fr\'echet Inception Distance, FID) for images and perplexity for texts.
+However, these metrics lack uncertainty quantification, making it difficult to determine whether observed differences reflect true performance gaps or arise solely from variability of the test sample\footnote{ In practice, metrics such as FID are usually computed given a dataset for evaluation.
+In our work, we view the ground truth distribution as an unknown population distribution, and the dataset for evaluation is viewed as a finite sample from the distribution.
+This finite-sample approximation is the main source of the uncertainty that we quantify in our work.
+From this perspective, FID is viewed as the Wasserstein / Fréchet distance between the transformed distribution induced by the Inception model.}.